Code-Institute-Submissions/Chilli-Growers/README.md

 **Milestone Project 1: User-Centric Frontend Development - Code Institute**

 A website designed to provide information to users on how to grow chilli plants.
 Will also include a section on recommended chilli types with links to the related wikipedia pages.
+The user base will mostly be beginner growers looking to start their own plant.

 ## UX

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.